krakend/krakend-documentation/configuration/flexible-config.md

 }
 ```

-Sprig provides many functions, in the following categories:
+Sprig provides many functions in the following categories:

 - String Functions: `trim`, `wrap`, `randAlpha`, `plural` and more.
     - String List Functions: `splitList`, `sortAlpha` and more.